SMI/dicompixelanon/doc/dicom_redact.md

   --csv CSV             CSV path to read rectangles (redacts all files in csv if --dicom not used) --dicom DICOM         DICOM path to be redacted
-  -o OUTPUT, --output O Output DICOM dir or filename (created automatically if not specified) --remove-high-bit-overlays
+  -o OUTPUT, --output O Output DICOM dir or filename (created automatically if not specified) --relative-path RELATIVE
+                        Output DICOM dir will be relative to input but with this prefix removed from input path --remove-high-bit-overlays
                         remove overlays in high-bits of image pixels --remove-ultrasound-regions